Question bank

 Should(iv)

-MayQ-4 Which modal auxiliary expresses permission?
+MayQ-10 Which modal auxiliary expresses advice or recommendation?

 (i)